No, Euphoria isn’t the biggest show on Twitter right now

 That being said, HBO has a track record of producing mightily popular TV shows that seem to generate their own echo chambers of enduring popularity, particularly on Twitter. @nocontextroyco, for instance, boasts a following of nearly 250,000 people and regularly contributes to the ongoing Succession conversation with memes, stills from the show and news about its hotly-anticipated return.

-Similar accounts exist for Game of Thrones, Euphoria, The Sopranos and many more HBO-produced shows – all serving as testament to the studio's continued ability to produce programming that captures the cultural zeitgeist.
+Similar accounts exist for Game of Thrones, Euphoria, The Sopranos and many more HBO-produced series – all serving as testament to the studio's continued ability to produce programming that captures the cultural zeitgeist.

 - These are the best HBO Max shows to stream right now